Universal Design in Education: Principles and Applications

 Definition of UD

-Architects, product designers, engineers, and environmental design researchers at the CUD established seven principles for the universal design of products and environments (The Center for Universal Design, 1997).
+Architects, product designers, engineers, and environmental design researchers at the CUD established seven principles for the universal design of any product or environment (The Center for Universal Design, 1997).
 These principles of UD are listed below, along with examples of application to physical spaces in formal and informal educational settings.

 - Equitable use.
 The design is useful and marketable to people with diverse abilities.
 Example: A makerspace that has equipment and furniture to make it usable by students with a wide range of characteristics, including disabilities.

 - Flexibility in use.
 The design accommodates a wide range of individual preferences and abilities.
 Example: A design that allows a museum visitor to choose to read or listen to the description of the contents of display cases.

 - Simple and intuitive use.
 Use of the design is easy to understand, regardless of the user’s experience, knowledge, language skills, or current concentration level.
 Example: Choosing a 3-D printer that is easy to use and includes clear instructions.

 - Perceptible information.
 The design communicates necessary information effectively to the user, regardless of ambient conditions or the user’s sensory abilities.
 Dormitory example: An emergency alarm system with visual, aural, and kinesthetic characteristics.